Soultogianneika

 As a settlement it is officially mentioned with the old name in 1919, with the Government Gazette 48A-05/03/1919, to be annexed to the then community of Kilindir (Kalindria).
 In 1927 it was renamed to Sultogianeika and in 1934 it was corrected to Soultogianneika.

-As per the Kallikratis plan, this village, together with Michalitsi and Megali Sterna, constitute the local community of Megali Sterna, which belongs to the municipal unit of Cherso in the municipality of Kilkis and according to the 2011 census has a population of 36 permanent residents.
+As per the Kallikratis plan, this village, together with Michalitsi and Megali Sterna, constitute the local community of Megali Sterna, which belongs to the municipal unit of Cherso in the municipality of Kilkis.
+According to the 2021 census it has a population of 22 permanent residents.